Payment method:Cash, Paypal, Credit card

 The monumental walls support a large artificial terrace above from which you have another splendid panoramic view of the town below and its terracotta rooftops, verdant patchwork of valleys, and the forested Ernici mountains in the distance that in the past indicated the border between the Papal State and the Kingdom of Naples.

-This marks the end of the tour.
+This marks the end of our Legends and Castles Tour.
 From here your driver will take you on another relaxing drive back to your hotel in Rome.

-Thank you for choosing Stefano Rome Tours for your tours in Rome and beyond.
+Thank you for booking our Legends and Castles Tour, and for choosing Stefano Rome Tours for your tours in Rome and beyond.
 We look forward to seeing you in Rome soon!

-CANCELLATION POLICY: Don’t worry, we do not ask for your personal credit card information, require advance deposits to reserve your tour, or penalize you for cancellations.
-We operate on the Honor System, so we kindly ask that cancellations be made at the minimum 7 days in advance so we can rebook your service and your reserved driver does not lose work for that day.
+We kindly ask that cancellations be made at least 7 days in advance so we can rebook your service and your reserved driver does not lose work for that day.
 We thank you for your cooperation and consideration.